-- analyze the Disciplines and School Subjects which are products of History and Geography that emerged in particular Social, Political and Intellectual contexts and evaluate the drastic changes in Social Science. - conceptualize the background of Social Science and evaluate its practicability. - examine how the content was selected, framed in the syllabus, and how it could be transformed so that the learners construct their own knowledge through it. - internalize the aims and objectives of teaching Social Studies/Social Science in order to adopt a holistic approach at the Primary, Secondary and Higher Secondary levels. - evaluate the interdisciplinary nature of Social Science and correlate it with the other subjects for effective classroom teaching. - apply the theoretical background of Social Science to teaching. - develop positive attitudes and proper value systems based on the Cultural, Moral, Social and Political basis of Indian society.
+- · acquaint with the history of Social Science as a discipline - conceptualize the background of Social Science and evaluate its practicability. - examine how the content was selected, framed in the syllabus, and how it could be transformed so that the learners construct their own knowledge through it. - internalize the aims and objectives of teaching Social Studies/Social Science in order to adopt a holistic approach at the Primary, Secondary and Higher Secondary levels. - evaluate the interdisciplinary nature of Social Science and correlate it with the other subjects for effective classroom teaching. - apply the theoretical background of Social Science to teaching. - develop positive attitudes and proper value systems based on the Cultural, Moral, Social and Political basis of Indian society. - Conceptualise the educational objectives of teaching social science